ipni/specs/IPNI.md

     * the proposed `uvarint` protocol is `0x3D0000`.
     * the following bytes are not yet defined.

+If the `Metadata` field is not specified, the advertisement is treated as address update only.

 #### ExtendedProvider

 The `ExtendedProvider` field allows for specification of provider families, in cases where a